cisco-ce/roomos.cisco.com/doc/TechDocs/Integrations.md

 * **HTTP API**: Similar to the JSXAPI integration, but uses standard HTTP requests and a web hook like mechanism for feedback.

-* **RS232 / Serial**: Cable-based connection (serial cable or USB), typically for legacy room controllers such as Crestron and Extron, often placed in the same room as the collab device.
+* **RS232 / SSH**: Cable-based connection (serial cable or USB), typically for legacy room controllers such as Crestron and Extron, often placed in the same room as the collab device.

 All the solutions presented here support [UI extensions](/doc/TechDocs/UiExtensions).